 The Master of Divinity/missiology and intercultural studies program is a professional graduate degree beyond the Bachelor of Arts or equivalent.
 It is designed to equip both male and female students for effective ministry as cross-cultural missionaries.
-This is a 90-semester hour program primarily related to preparation for cross-cultural missionary ministry.
-The first two-year segment of this program consists of prescribed on-campus studies.
-The final portion of the program may be completed in one of two ways:
+This is a 90-semester hour program primarily related to preparation for cross-cultural missionary ministry, both international and domestic.
+The first two-year segment of this program consists of prescribed on-campus or online studies.
+The final portion of the program may be completed in one of three ways:

-1. On-Campus Studies
+1. On-Campus/Online Studies

-The final hours of academic studies may be completed by prescribed courses in residence at the Mid-America campus.
+The final hours of academic studies may be completed by prescribed courses online or in residence at the Mid-America campus.

-2. On-Field Studies
+2. International On-Field Studies

-The final hours of academic studies may be completed by prescribed courses on an assigned mission field as students serve under a two-year or three-year appointment with missions agencies such as the International Mission Board and North American Mission Board, or another mission agency approved by the missions department.
-During the two or three years, the students are actively involved in supervised functional field ministry as set forth in the job description prepared by the International Mission Board or mission agency.
+The final hours of academic studies may be completed by prescribed courses on an assigned international mission field as students serve under a two-year or three-year appointment with missions agencies such as the International Mission Board or another mission agency approved by the missions department.
+During the two or three years, the students are actively involved in supervised functional international field ministry as set forth in the job description prepared by the International Mission Board or mission agency.